 I got a reminder of the good old days while traveling in the UK last week.
 No “upfront” pricing there.
 You still get a range of prices like we used to get before we got “upfront” pricing.
 The fare is then calculated based on the actual time and distance of the ride.
 It’s all very upfront, one might say.

 Upfront Pricing from the Passenger’s Perspective

 If you only use Uber as a driver, stop that.
 You need to occasionally use Uber as a passenger to fully understand how to be a good driver.
+This applies to all gig jobs, not just Uber.
 Having said that, this article is written to help teach passengers how to avoid being ripped off by the “upfront” pricing model.
 I say “upfront” with quotes around it because it is anything but.

 The only thing upfront about “upfront” pricing is that it happens upfront – at the beginning of the ride.
 The “real” price of the ride (i.e. driver pay / .75 or .80) is hidden from the passenger and has very little to do with what they pay.